CodeSurrender/Nasa/README.md

 **Authors and acknowledgment**

-This app has been developed thanks to NASA - National Aeronautics and Space Administration – from sharing their API, Apple for providing Xcode and Collins Kariuki for writing Swift code that the app is based on.
+This app has been developed thanks to NASA - National Aeronautics and Space Administration – for sharing their API, Apple for providing Xcode and Collins Kariuki for writing Swift code that the app is based on.

 **License**